 In LASIK surgery, a precise and controlled removal of corneal tissue by a special laser, reshapes the cornea changing its focusing power.
 LASIK is a procedure that permanently changes the shape of the cornea, the clear covering of the front of the eye, by using an excimer laser.
 The lasik flap is created using a highly sophisticated and accurate instrument known as a"microkeratome", to cut a flap in the cornea.
 A hinge is left at one end of this flap.
 The flap is folded back revealing the stroma, the mid-section of the cornea.
 Pulses from a computer-controlled laser vaporize a portion of the stroma and the flap is replaced.

 (Laser Assisted Sub-Epithelial Keratomileusis)

 Lasek is a relatively new procedure that combines the benefits of LASIK and PRK.
-LASEK is a refractive surgery technique developed by Italian doctor, Massimo Camellin, MD and first publicized in 1999.
-The motivation behind LASEK was to find a surface ablation technique like PRK that induced less discomfort, offers a lower incidence of corneal haze, and provides the patient with faster vision recovery
+LASEK is a refractive surgery technique developed by Italian doctor, Massimo Camellin, MD.
+The motivation behind LASEK was to find a surface ablation technique like PRK that induced less discomfort, offers a lower incidence of corneal haze, and provides the patient with faster vision recovery.

 To treat nearsightedness, the cornea is made flatter by removing tissue from the center of the cornea.